 What causes most retail build-out delays?

-Late utility changes, unresolved checkout scope, and fixture coordination gaps are the most common delay drivers.
+Late utility changes, an unsettled checkout scope, and gaps in fixture coordination are the most common causes of delay.

 Can active stores remodel without full closure?

 Often yes.
-Phased execution and after-hours windows can reduce disruption depending on layout and safety requirements.
+Phased work and after-hours windows can cut disruption, depending on the layout and safety requirements.

 About the author